Formal schooling is over. Is it time for "the rubber to hit the road"?

 What did Paul say that a minister does?
 In the words of Ephesians 4:12, it is "to equip God's people for works of service" or, as the New Living Translation says of pastors, "Their responsibility is to equip God's people to do his work and build up the church."

 In those last few months of my seminary studies, I looked through several books on pastoral ministry.
-Those books included what I had purchased as course textbooks during my eight years of undergraduate and seminary studeis.
+Those books included what I had purchased as course textbooks during my eight years of undergraduate and seminary studies.
 As I looked through those books, I did not find a lot of consideration given to Ephesians 4:12.
 Indeed, I ran across only one that specifically discussed the pastoral task of equipping others.
-The others dealt with specific tasks like preaching, counseling, vistation ministry and even one-on-one evangelism.
+The others dealt with specific tasks like preaching, counseling, visitation ministry, and even one-on-one evangelism.

 Paul talks about the pastoral ministry being a gift.
 One implication of this statement could be that pastors are thus Christ's gift to the church.
 To be sure, we are God's gift to the church and thus to each member of it.
 However, our responsibility is to furnish each of those members for their particular service in the body of Christ.
 We are to equip them.
 Merely stopping at the statement that the ministry is a gift from God would make it quite easy for me to feel much taller than my 5 feet 7 inches or for my head to swell beyond the 7 3/8's that it is.